 But it’s also about knowing your children and knowing what their capabilities are.

 [to boys] You hold my hand, thanks.
 Any cars?

 Boys: No, no.

-I think it’s important, especially when you’ve got the kids outside, roads around, other kids and adults; it’s just good to keep an eye on them.
-Quite often sometimes it’s just as much as doing a head count all the time, making sure there’s always one, two, three
+I think it’s important, especially when you’ve got the kids outside, roads around, other kids and adults.
+It’s just good to keep an eye on them.
+Quite often sometimes it’s just as much as doing a head count all the time, making sure there’s always 1, 2, 3.

 My boys have got a lot of energy and if I’m not watching them or if I’m not on to them, they can get up to a lot of mischief.
-Lyndon is my three-year-old, he’s just turned three.
-Obviously being the youngest of three boys he cops a bit from his big brothers, so it’s always about knowing, okay keeping an ear out for tears and tantrums in the backyard and to get out there and deal with things before it gets too far.
+Lyndon is my 3-year-old, he’s just turned 3.
+Obviously being the youngest of 3 boys he cops a bit from his big brothers, so it’s always about knowing, OK, keeping an ear out for tears and tantrums in the backyard and to get out there and deal with things before it gets too far.

 There’s always going to be times where they fall over and bump themselves and break a tooth or doing something which can, you know, can cause you a bit of panic, but ultimately it’s about creating that environment for them and that good supervision that allows them to develop and at the same time, you know, keep them safe.

 Bath time.
 When both of us are in the house there’s always someone with the kids.
 You know, I always make sure the water temperature’s not too hot, not too cold [laughs].
 Always important to watch your kids around water, you know, whether it be the bath or the backyard with playing with the hose.
 I will get the eldest one through first, then the second one and third one.